saifsafsf/Machine-Learning-Projects/README.md

  - KMeans Model
  - PCA

-## 7. Admissions in the MScFE
+## 7. Admissions Prediction & Improvement
 This project is an example of A/B Testing.
-I have tried to increase the number of admissions in MSc Financial Engineering using EDA, ETL & statistical skills.
+I have tried to increase the number of admissions using EDA, ETL & statistical skills.

 #### Technology Used
  - Pandas